Tschaul/twister-react/README.md

 ./run.sh
 ```

 twisterd now needs a while (10min to 1h depending on your connection) to download the blockchain.
 You can check `top` to see if twisterd is still busy.
-If its not busy anymore (cpu at around 10%) its read to use.
-Go to https://example.com/index.html where example.com is your domain.
+If its not busy anymore (cpu at around 10%) its ready to use.
+Go to https://example.com/index.html where example.com is your domain and start twisting :-).

 to stop twisterd and the the proxy run: